kryan17/kryan17.github.io/Characters/7138704CaseyStumbles.md

 __If asked whether you’re in possession of an ice pick, if you’re INNOCENT say:__

 <p> No. I haven’t been near an ice pick today.
-I do however keep an extensive inventory of everything at Catsy Hall, and I can confirm that one ice pick is still missing.
+I do however keep an extensive inventory of everything at Catsby Hall, and I can confirm that one ice pick is still missing.
 I suppose I’ll be expected to buy another one now, which is all very well but imagine the looks I’ll get now that everyone knows what has happened here.  </p>

 __If asked whether you’re in possession of an ice pick, if you’re GUILTY say:__